raghavender7/Prevent-Data-Exfiltration-in-Azure-SQL-Managed-Instance/SQLMIAuditforBackuprestore.md

 ## Step 1: To enable Diagnostic Logging at Azure SQL Managed Instance level.

+Enable Diagnostic Settings under the Monitoring category under Azure SQL Managed Instance properties.
+Make sure you select the **SQLSecurityAuditEvents** under logs.
+For the Destination details, please click **Send to Log Analytics** and select the right Log analytics workspace where you want to direct your Audit logs.
+Finally Click Save button

 ![image](https://user-images.githubusercontent.com/22504173/75150778-1e05b480-56d3-11ea-8b37-f45cf9375c84.png)
 ![image](https://user-images.githubusercontent.com/22504173/75150785-22ca6880-56d3-11ea-938c-7d4fbf473790.png)

 ## Step 2: To configure Auditing at Azure SQL Managed Instance level
+On the SQL MI instance, Log on with the Privileged Admin rights, Enable the SQL MI Instance for Server auditing and select the location as **EXTERNAL_MONITOR** to direct your logs to Log Analytics workspace instead of an Azure storage location which is the default.
+Once you run this code, the next step is to create to Server Audit specification
 ```TSQL
 CREATE SERVER AUDIT BackupRestoreAudit TO EXTERNAL_MONITOR;
 GO